Skip to main content

 Who It Affects

-• Regulators and local governments (county health departments, local fire departments, the State Fire Marshal, and city/county governing bodies) would implement, oversee, and enforce the statewide inspection system, maintain inspector lists, and enforce penalties.
+• County health departments, local fire departments, and the State Fire Marshal: would administer and enforce the statewide inspection process, perform inspections, maintain inspector lists, and enforce penalties.

 Key Provisions